TaylorJonesTRT/100DaysOfCode/README.md

 Day 27: Finished the Web Development section of the ZtM Python course.
 Continued work on the login syste, started creating a blackjack card game in Python and added the repo for the game above to personal projects.

+Day 28: Continued work on the blackjack game and started a complete rewrite of it to flesh out the actual game before moving onto making the code into OOP with clearly defined functions.

+Day 29: Completed the simple blackjack game by finishing the complete rewrite of the entire program which can be found above under personal projects.

+Day 30: Started and completed the Web Scraping section of the Zero to Mastery course and started on the Automation/Testing section.
+Started work on personal website to be used as a portfolio, blog (already up and running [HERE}(https://blog.taylorwjones.com)), and online resume.

+Day 31: Started and continued on with the Automation/Testing portion of the course and learned how to use Selenium.

+Day 32: Completed the Automation/Testing section and moved onto the final section of Machine Learning and Data Science.